Vancouver, WA Injury Lawyers Fighting Insurance Companies

 Contact our seasoned Vancouver, WA lawyers today

-At Philbrook Law Office, our Vancouver, WA accident insurance lawyers handle most types of accident claims – including car, truck, and motorcycle accidents, premises liability cases, construction accidents, nursing home abuse and neglect cases, and product liability cases.
+At Philbrook Law, our Vancouver, WA accident insurance lawyers handle most types of accident claims – including car, truck, and motorcycle accidents, premises liability cases, construction accidents, nursing home abuse and neglect cases, and product liability cases.
 We’ve settled many cases for the insurance policy limits.
 We have a record of strong recoveries from UM/UIM carriers.
 We fight aggressively to obtain all the insurance proceeds you deserve.

 To schedule a free consultation at one of our offices in Vancouver or Battle Ground, WA, please call 360-695-3309 or complete our contact form.
 We also serve the greater Portland area and Oregon State.